sharat789/itaWorkshopApp/movieWorkshopApp/README.md

 Upon clicking the poster image, additional details about the movie should be shown.

 1. Add a new component `movie-details` which would be used to show the movie details.
 2. In the `movie.service` file add another function `getMovie` that takes an id as param and returns a single movie object based on the given id.
 3. Configure your `MovieListCmponent` to add id of the selected movie upon clicking the poster image.
 4. Update your routes to display MovieListComponent when we go to `/movies/movie/id` where id is the selected movie's id.
 5. Now create a `movie$` observable which holds the detail from the `getMovie` function in your service and get the id from your route and initialise `movie$` with the value returned by the function (Hint: Look into how you can use `ActivatedRoute` to get stuff from the route).
 6. Add some additional details about the movie for e.g. description and add a close button to this component so that you can use it to close and go back to the `/movies` route and display the movie list again.

 API endpoint for getting movie by ID: https://api.themoviedb.org/3/movie/${id} (id to be replaced by the selected movie's id ).

 !!
 As always make this look pretty using some styling magic for some brownie points !!

+# Task 6

+## Add login component and authorization service

+1. Add a new `login` component which has a reactive form with two inputs for `username` and `password` and an `onSubmit` function for submitting the form.
+2. Create `auth` service which would have would have a function `login` take the form values from the `login` component and compare it and return true if the entered values are correct and false if not.
+3. Configure `onSubmit` function to call the `login` function from the service and if it's successful login redirect to '/movies' endpoint and an alert with 'login failed' if it's unsuccesful.